Paul A. Volcker Careers in Government Essay Contest

 - When will the finalists and winners be announced?

 A: Paul Volcker worked for the federal government for almost thirty years as undersecretary of the Treasury for monetary affairs, president of the Federal Reserve Bank of New York, chairman of the Federal Reserve, and chairman of the President’s Economic Recovery Board.
 Throughout his career, he worked alongside presidents Nixon, Carter, Reagan, and Obama, and many of the world’s other leading politicians, bankers, and financiers to provide wisdom, leadership, and a steady hand during many of the most severe financial and ethical crises experienced in this country over the past seventy years.
-While Mr. Volcker has been widely recognized for profoundly shaping economic policy in the United States and around the world, his greatest life mission and his motivation for founding the Volcker Alliance in 2013 is to restore American trust in government and cultivate a vital, prepared public service.
-Mr. Volcker has an unwavering commitment to effective government and embodies dedication and excellence in public service.
+While Mr. Volcker was widely recognized for profoundly shaping economic policy in the United States and around the world, his greatest life mission and his motivation for founding the Volcker Alliance in 2013 was to restore American trust in government and cultivate a vital, prepared public service.
+Mr. Volcker had an unwavering commitment to effective government and embodied dedication and excellence in public service.

 A: The Volcker Alliance is hosting this contest in partnership with CUNY to raise student awareness about the opportunities of a career in public service, including mission, impact, job security and pathways for career advancement.
 At the same time, we aim to better understand what motivates students to opt for a career in government, offer modest financial support to ease students’ transition into the public workforce, engage students in paid internships, and link them to active practitioners for ongoing guidance and professional mentorship.

 A: In 2019, all CUNY students graduating from a bachelor's program in 2021 were eligible and encouraged to enter.
 Please check back in 2020 for updated contest eligibility criteria.

 A: There will be two 2019 contest winners and each will receive: